starkindustries/laptop-hacking-coffee/Web/Meow/README.md

 [+] 35.237.149.50:8080 - Login Successful: tomcat:tomcat
 ```

-Visit the Tomcat page and login with these credentials.
+Visit the Tomcat Manager App page and login with these credentials:
 ```
 user:     tomcat
 password: tomcat